ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The following two sections describe how to encode and decode a nested token.

 ###### Surrounding EAT is CBOR-Encoded

 This describes the encoding and decoding of CBOR or JSON-encoded tokens nested inside a CBOR-encoded token.

 If the nested token is CBOR-encoded, then it MUST be a CBOR tag and MUST be wrapped in a byte string.
 The tag identifies whether the nested token is a CWT, a UCCS, a CBOR-encoded DEB, or some other CBOR-format token defined in the future.
 A nested CBOR-encoded token that is not a CBOR tag is NOT allowed.

-If the nested token is JSON-encoded, then the data item MUST be a text string.
+If the nested token is JSON-encoded, then the data item MUST be a text string containing JSON.
-The text string MUST contain a JSON-encoded array of two items.
-The first item is a string identifying the type of the token.
-The second item is the JSON-encoded token.
+The JSON is defined in CDDL by JSON-Nested-Token in the next section.

-The string identifying the JSON-encoded token MUST be one of the following:

-"JWT":
-: The second item MUST be a JWT formatted according to {{RFC7519}}

-"UJCS":
-: The second item MUST be a UJCS-Message as defined in this document.

-"DEB":
-: The second item MUST be a JSON-encoded Detached EAT Bundle as defined in this document.

-The definition of additional types requires a standards action.

 When decoding, if a byte string is encountered, it is known to be a nested CBOR-encoded token.
 The byte string wrapping is removed.